Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-Based on our observations, we can conclude that, in general, learned molecular embeddings did not surpass the results obtained by traditional molecular representations.
-In particular, most of the unsupervised embeddings methods did not even match the results obtained by traditional molecular representations.
-Among the unsupervised embedding techniques, \textit{Mol2Vec} tended to yield the best results, often performing significantly better than the results obtained using \textit{SMILESVec} or \textit{Seq2Seq}.
-This could be related to the preprocessing step that the SMILES formulas undergo before being fed to the \textit{Mol2Vec} auto-encoder---which is based on the algorithm applied to obtain \textit{ECFP} embeddings---in contrast to the simple tokenization steps applied to SMILES formulas in the case of the other two techniques. \textit{Seq2Seq} obtained the lowest $F_1$ score results of all representations, especially in the case of imbalanced datasets \textit{SR-ATAD5} and \textit{HIV}.
+Based on our observations we can conclude that, in general, learned molecular embeddings did not broadly surpass the results obtained by traditional molecular representations.
+Also, most of the unsupervised embeddings methods did not match the results obtained by traditional molecular representations.
+Among the unsupervised embedding techniques, \textit{Mol2Vec} yielded the best results, often performing significantly better than the results obtained using \textit{SMILESVec} or \textit{Seq2Seq}.
+This could be related to the preprocessing step on the SMILES formulas, which is based on the algorithm for computing \textit{ECFP} fingerprints, in contrast to the simple tokenization steps applied to SMILES formulas in the case of the other two techniques. \textit{Seq2Seq} obtained the lowest performance in terms of $F_1$ score and $RMSE$ of all representations, especially in the case of imbalanced classification datasets \textit{SR-ATAD5} and \textit{HIV}.

-In the case of supervised embeddings, on the one hand, \textit{SA-BiLSTM} yielded the best results among the learned representations.
-However, they were often on par with those obtained using traditional molecular representations.
-On the other hand, \textit{PaccMann} did not yield good results.
-As we discussed earlier in this section, the high dimensionality of \textit{PaccMann} embeddings (as shown in Table \ref{table:summary-supervised}) might be related to its poor performance in the majority of the classification tasks.
-Another possible reason for the significant difference between the results of the two supervised embedding techniques might be the way that self-attention is implemented, considering that \textit{SA-BiLSTM} consists of a multi-head self-attention model, whereas \textit{PaccMann} is a single-head self-attention model.
+In the case of the supervised embeddings, on the one hand, \textit{SA-BiLSTM} yielded the best results among the learned representations, which were often on a par with those obtained using traditional molecular representations.
+On the other hand, \textit{PaccMann} did not yield good results in classification tasks.
+This could be explained by the high dimensionality of \textit{PaccMann} embeddings---ranging from $6976$ to $24,200$ dimensions, as shown in Table \ref{table:summary-supervised}---, which is often a cause of traditional machine learning models having difficulties in learning patterns from the data and, consequently, of a low predictive performance \cite{Goodarzi2012, alsenan2020autoencoder}.
+It is also worth noticing that the original \textit{PaccMann} embedding model proposed by Oskooei et al.~\cite{oskooei2018paccmann} was developed as a multimodal encoder for anticancer compound sensitivity prediction.
+Another possible reason for the significant difference between the results of the two supervised embedding techniques might be that \textit{SA-BiLSTM} consists of a multi-head self-attention model, whereas \textit{PaccMann} is a single-head self-attention model.